 The funds support charities and community organisations based and operating in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
 If you want to support communities elsewhere in the UK or internationally, there is the National Emergencies Trust or the World Health Organisation appeal www.cafonline.org/home/covid-19-fund.
 You may wish to contact your local community foundation to see if there are similar funds in your area www.ukcommunityfoundations.org/our-network

 The National Emergencies Trust is running a UK-wide fundraising appeal.
-Some of the money raised is being allocated to us to award in grants in Tyne & Wear and Northumberland.
+Some of the money raised has been allocated to us to award in grants in Tyne & Wear and Northumberland.
 We are running that alongside our own Coronavirus Response and Recovery Fund.

-We are making decisions on grants every week and publishing updates on grantees on a regular basis.
+We are making decisions weekly and publishing updates n a regular basis.
 Information is on this page, or you can see our grants (and those of other funders) on a dedicated site set up by 360 Giving.

 The Foundation's own income is being significantly affected by the economic impact of the Coronavirus outbreak.
 To make sure we can run the fund effectively and cover the necessary staff time, we are going to retain 5% of the net amount of new gifts to our Coronavirus Response and Recovery Fund.
 That means if your gift is eligible, the cost contribution will in effect come from the Gift Aid we claim.
 In recognition of the scale of the crisis, this is significantly less than the contribution we normally retain from funds.

 For the National Emergency Trust appeal, distributors are retaining up to 8% of funds we receive to support our costs.

 Our cost contributions will be kept under review as the outbreak and our work in response progresses.